Young Ottawa man reflects on gunshot trauma that changed his life

 Instead of focusing on climbing the corporate ladder, the young survivor created Hit the Ground Running, a charity that helps trauma survivors reach their new 100 per cent.

-“It all came from that moment where I lay on the ground bleeding out thinking ‘If I don’t make it to tomorrow, am I going to be proud of the legacy that I’ve left behind?’ he said.
+“It all came from that moment where I lay on the ground bleeding out thinking ‘If I don’t make it to tomorrow, am I going to be proud of the legacy that I’ve left behind'” he said.

 Now Peacock wants to express his gratitude to the team at The Ottawa Hospital and the Ottawa first responders who gave him a second shot at life.
 The team continues to do the same for many other trauma patients.
 In 2023-24, The Ottawa Hospital trauma service had a 10 per cent increase in volume compared to the year before, serving 1,148 patients.
-The leading cause of trauma injuries are caused by falls and motor-vehicle accidents at 43.1 percent and 34.4 per cent respectively.
-Thirteen per cent of traumas and from penetrating injuries, including stabbings and gun shots.
-Peacock was one of those.

-“That fateful afternoon, I went from lying on the ground, wondering if I was going live, to today, building a great life that I love and helping others around the world who have experienced something very similar to me,” Peacock said.
+“That fateful afternoon, I went from lying on the ground, wondering if I was going live, to today, building a great life that I love and helping others around the world who have experienced something very similar to me,” he said.
 “And for that, I’m truly grateful and loving my life.”